 The Couple Engage project seeks to identify and explore gender-equitable approaches to enabling and empowering couples to make better reproductive choices.
 It positions family planning as a sexual and reproductive right for both young men and couples to achieve their social and individual aspirations.

-Using evidence-driven approaches, including rigorous qualitative research and human-centered design (HCD), this research project aims to develop gender-equitable prototypes to engage young and low-parity (less than 5 pregnancies with gestation periods of ≥ 20 weeks) men and couples in family planning.
+Using evidence-driven approaches, including rigorous qualitative research and human-centered design (HCD), this research project aims to develop gender-equitable prototypes to engage young and low-parity (woman with no or one child) men and couples in family planning.
 With a focus on modern spacing methods, the study also seeks to understand the motivations and challenges for men and couples to jointly make family planning decisions and use modern methods for efficacious spacing.

 This research is informed by ICRW’s earlier data on men’s attitude toward gender equality and masculinity, which highlights that norms around masculinity act as deterrents to gender-transformative behavior among men on account of son preference, male-controlled contraceptive decisions, and women’s limited agency on such matters.
 Thus, a crucial aspect of this project includes efforts to reframe masculine behavior and negotiate with gender norms.